 The above recommended 24-hour trough concentration ranges for sirolimus are based on chromatographic methods.
-On average, chromatographic methods (HPLC UV or LC/MS/MS) yield results that are approximately 20% lower than the immunoassay for whole blood concentration determinations.
 Currently in clinical practice, sirolimus whole blood concentrations are being measured by both chromatographic and immunoassay methodologies.
 Because the measured sirolimus whole blood concentrations depend on the type of assay used, the concentrations obtained by these different methodologies are not interchangeable [see Warnings and Precautions (5.15), Clinical Pharmacology (12.3)].
 Adjustments to the targeted range should be made according to the assay utilized to determine sirolimus trough concentrations.
+Since results are assay and laboratory dependent, and the results may change over time, adjustments to the targeted therapeutic range must be made with a detailed knowledge of the site-specific assay used.
+Therefore, communication should be maintained with the laboratory performing the assay.
 A discussion of different assay methods is contained in Clinical Therapeutics, Volume 22, Supplement B, April 2000 [see References (15)].